 Note that the Photo Club Services website offers a spell checker.
 You should take advantage of it, but be aware that it will not catch exotic place names that might be used in Travel or Nature titles, and certainly not Latin name misspellings.

-The current LVCC competition schedule can be downloaded from the PCS web site HERE under the Competition Information category.
+The current LVCC competition schedule can be downloaded as a PDF HERE.
 Always check the club calendar and announcements as holidays and external factors may cause actual competition dates to change.

 For all projected-image and printed-image categories, the top three places are submitted to N4C for interclub competition.
 Prints will be returned two months after original submission.
 Monthly N4C judging is held at various locations.
 N4C judging sessions are open to guests.
 Please contact the N4C Representative for more information on attending the N4C judging.